pmariglia/showdown/README.md

 use `BATTLE_BOT=safest` (default unless otherwise specified)

 The bot searches through the game-tree for two turns and selects the move that minimizes the possible loss for a turn.
-This is equivalent to the [Maximin](https://en.wikipedia.org/wiki/Minimax#Maximin) strategy

 For decisions with random outcomes a weighted average is taken for all possible end states.
 For example: If using draco meteor versus some arbitrary other move results in a score of 1000 if it hits (90%) and a score of 900 if it misses (10%), the overall score for using draco meteor is (0.9 * 1000) + (0.1 * 900) = 990.

+This is equivalent to the [Expectiminimax](https://en.wikipedia.org/wiki/Expectiminimax) strategy.

 This decision type is deterministic - the bot will always make the same move given the same situation again.